dctr/feed-me/README.md

 Arguably, if you clear you browsing history or are at another computer, that information is lost.

 The app is client-only.
 That allows it to be hosted through GitHub pages.

+# Installation

+# Usage

+# Contributing

+1. Fork it!
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request.

+# Credits

+# License

+*Feed Me* is released under the [MIT license](/LICENSE).